Every project starts with a budget, but with a project like building a custom home on your lot, there are a lot of factors that determine your budget.

 When should a customer get started planning their budget?

 We have customers who come in and are a year or two out, and that can be the right time because they are planning for their financial future.
 Others have to get started right away because they are expecting a child or they need a bigger house, so the timeline for them is shorter.
 Other folks come in and already have a lot, so for them the move is completely based on when they're ready to build.
 The bottom line?
 Now is the best time to come in and get started, no matter how long your timeline to completion is.
 You can get your questions answered and put a plan together for your land and home.

 What is sweat equity and how can it save me money?

 Sweat equity is for customers who want to have a hand in their home.
 We also call it owner participation.
 First, you have to decide how much time you have to dedicate to helping with the project.
 Our Home Ownership Counselors will help you arrive at that decision of how much you want to be involved.
-If it doesn't make sense for you to participate quite so much, we offer a Turnkey Program that eliminates about 80% of that participation, but still allows you to learn about your property and be involved, just to a lesser degree.
+If it doesn't make sense for you to participate quite so much, we offer an Adair Site Services that eliminates about 80% of that participation, but still allows you to learn about your property and be involved, just to a lesser degree.

 Do I need to be prequalified for financing?

 Alliance Financial Services offers a free, no-obligation budget assessment.
 It's always a good idea to get prequalified, figure out what you can afford, and determine what you are comfortable spending, according to Brian Minor from Alliance Financial Services.
 Even if you're not ready to buy right away, it can give you some time to do credit repair and get a head start on that process.